Olical/sentinel/README.md

 ## Configuration

 Like `make`, sentinel looks in your current directory for a config file.
 This file should be named `sentinel.json`.
 It will also look for a global config in your home directory called `.sentinel.json`.
-The local one in your current folder will overwrite things set in the global one via inheritence.
+The local one in your current folder will overwrite things set in the global one via inheritance.

 As you can tell from the name, the configuration is written in JSON, lets have a look at a very basic one that runs a JavaScript file through JSHint.